 - If I join Air Force ROTC, does that mean I'm joining the military?

-No. If you got a 4-year scholarship from high school, then the first year of college is paid for and you can quit at the end of your freshman year with no obligation.
-If you got a 3-year scholarship from high school or college then you are not committed to the Air Force until you accept your scholarship (usually in the fall of your sophomore year).
+No. If you are awarded a four-year scholarship from high school, then the first year of college is paid for and you can quit at the end of your freshman year with no obligation.
+If you are awarded a three-year scholarship from high school or college then you are not committed to the Air Force until you accept your scholarship (usually in the fall of your sophomore year).
 If you didn't get any scholarship, then you are not committed to joining the Air Force until you start your junior year of college.

 With Air Force ROTC, we provide you with lots of opportunities to see what the Air Force is about before signing up.
 And while you're waiting, you are getting college out of the way and having a lot of fun.

 - Do I have to be in Junior ROTC in high school to be eligible for ROTC in college?

 No. In fact, the majority of students enrolled in college ROTC have never been involved in the Junior ROTC program.

 - Do I have to join Air Force ROTC as a freshman?

 No. Any student (graduate or undergraduate) with more than two years remaining should be eligible for our program.
 So, if you're a second-semester freshman, a sophomore, or have at least two years remaining in your graduate studies, you may be qualified to join.